NEXT SESSION: APRIL 4TH 2020

-To engage the youngsters, three facilitators from local organizations – Bob D’Angelo from the Greenwich YMCA, Bobby Walker from the Greenwich Boys & Girls Club, and TJ Ramirez from ReachPREP in Stamford – along with the Greenwich Boy Scouts Council – worked with the Junior League to design activities to engage the participants in the desired topics of discussion.
+To engage the youth, three facilitators from local organizations – Bobby Walker from the Greenwich Boys & Girls Club, and TJ Ramirez from ReachPREP in Stamford, along with the Greenwich Boy Scouts Council – work with the Junior League to design activities to engage the participants in the desired topics of discussion.

-Bobby Walker (Boys & Girls Club) leads a “Survival Skills” workshop with Junior League members where the boys hike a trail through the woods, discussing leadership qualities, being a good leader, and knowing the people around you.
-The boys will become “lost”, choose a leader from amongst themselves, and find their way back to home base.
+Bobby Walker (Boys & Girls Club) leads a “Survival Skills” workshop with Junior League members where the boys hike a trail through the woods, discussing leadership qualities, what it means to be a good leader, and how to get to know the people around you.
+The boys will become “lost,” choose a leader from amongst themselves, and find their way back to home base.

 TJ Ramirez (ReachPREP) works with the Low Ropes course at Camp Seton and the Junior League members in a workshop focused on trust, communication and teamwork.
 Each “climber” will navigate the rock wall, focusing on directions from his peer “spotter” to locate the appropriate hand and feet grips, trusting that the spotter will guide him up the walls and through the course.
 Then, the entire group will go to the “Whale Watch,” a large wooden balance board, where they have to work as a team, communicating to balance the board for 60 seconds then get off the board one by one without letting it touch the ground.

 - The program is FREE to the Greenwich community

 - Each session will host 36 fifth grade boys

 **Signed release forms by a parent or guardian are required by the Junior League of Greenwich to participate in the BAM! program.**